jump to page contentSacramento State

 Course description:

-Because contemporary art is a product of our information age, characterized by continual flux and every kind of border crossing, it is more challenging, exciting, and necessary to comprehend than any other art in history.
+Because contemporary art is made by every kind of person using every conceivable medium, because it is a product of our global information age, which is characterized by fast, continual flux and border crossing, it is more challenging and necessary to comprehend than any other art in history.
 Indeed, contemporary art is not “history” at all.
-Its time is now and its era is our own.
-Your education in contemporary art can help you imagine your own place in the story of art as it unfolds.
+It is of the present; these artists’ era is our era.
+Your education in contemporary art, therefore, can help you comprehend your own place in life and the history of art as it unfolds.

 top of page